History of AT&T: Recent developments (2013–present)

 In September 2013, AT&T announced it would expand into Latin America through a collaboration with Carlos Slim's América Móvil.
 On December 17, 2013, AT&T announced plans to sell its Connecticut wireline operations to Stamford-based Frontier Communications.
 Roughly 2,700 wireline employees supporting AT&T's operations in Connecticut were expected to transfer with the business to Frontier, as well as 900,000 voice connections, 415,000 broadband connections, and 180,000 U-verse video subscribers.

 On May 18, 2014, AT&T announced it had agreed to purchase DirecTV for $48.5 billion, or $67.1 billion including assumed debt.
 The deal was aimed at increasing AT&T's market share in the pay-TV sector and give AT&T access to fast-growing Latin American markets.
 The transaction closed in July 2015.
 The deal is subject to conditions for four years, including a requirement for AT&T to expand its fiberoptic broadband service to at least 12.5 million customer locations, not to discriminate against other online video services using bandwidth caps, submit any "interconnection agreements" for government review, and offer low-cost internet services for low-income households.
 AT&T subsequently announced plans to converge its existing U-verse home internet and IPTV brands into a combined platform with DirecTV, tentatively known as AT&T Entertainment.

 On November 7, 2014, AT&T announced its purchase of Iusacell to create a wider North American network.
 In January 2015, AT&T announced it would be acquiring the bankrupt Mexican wireless business of NII Holdings for around $1.875 billion.
 AT&T subsequently merged the two companies to create AT&T Mexico.

 On March 6, 2015, it was announced that AT&T will be removed from the Dow Jones Industrial Average, being replaced by Apple.

 On October 20, 2016, it was reported that AT&T was in talks to acquire Time Warner, in an effort to increase its media holdings.
 On October 22, 2016, AT&T announced a deal to buy Time Warner for $108.7 billion.
 If approved by federal regulators, the merger would bring AT&T's telecommunication holdings under the same umbrella as HBO, Turner Broadcasting System and the Warner Bros. studio.

 On February 15, 2017, Time Warner shareholders approved the merger.
 On February 28, FCC Chairman Ajit Pai announced that his agency will not review the deal, leaving the review to the US Department of Justice.

 On March 15, 2017, the European Commission approved the merger.

-AT&T also owns a ~2% stake in Canadian-domiciled entertainment company Lionsgate.

 On July 13, 2017, it was reported that AT&T is going to introduce a cloud-based DVR streaming service as part of its effort to create a unified platform across DirecTV and its DirecTV Now streaming service, with U-verse to be added soon.

 On August 22, 2017, the merger was approved by Mexican authorities.
 On September 5, 2017, the merger was approved by Chilean authorities.